Notification texts go here Contact Us Buy Now!

 4. Dynamic Programming Algorithm

-5. Backtracking Algorithm
+5. Backtracking Algorithms

-• Example: N-Queens Problem aur Sudoku Solver.
+Example: N-Queens problem and Sudoku Solver.

 6. Randomized Algorithm

-• Example: QuickSort (Randomized Pivot Selection).
+Example: QuickSort (Randomized Pivot Selection).

-4. Algorithm Ka Representation
+4. Representation Of Algorithms

 1. Pseudocode